 The Business Law Section serves as a focal point for members interested in meeting other business lawyers, exchanging practice information on handling business transactions, and enhancing professionalism in the practice of business law.
 Annual section dues are $30 in addition to being a member of the Richmond Bar Association.

-A few photos from the Business Law Section Winter Social on Wednesday, February 28!
+A few photos from the Business Law Section Winter Social at Topgolf on February 24th!

 Practice Notes are a periodic series of articles and practice tips made available to our members on subjects of interest to Virginia business lawyers.
 Links to our current and past Practice Notes are set forth below.
 If you have an idea for a future topic, please share it with Sean P. Ducharme, Brian J. Daly or any of the other Executive Committee members whose names are set forth below.